MsMaryamRezaee/.github/profile/README.md

 ---

 ## 📫 Get In Touch
-For collaboration, questions, or discussions about AI and cognition, the best place to reach me is through my main profile or the links below:
+For collaboration or discussions about AI and cognition, the best place to reach me is through my main profile or the links below:

 * **Email:** [ms.maryamrezaee@gmail.com](mailto:ms.maryamrezaee@gmail.com)
 * **Telegram:** [@msmrexe](https://t.me/msmrexe)